Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Note: Your goals should fill the gaps left by competitors and provide what users want to achieve.

-6. Diversify Your Course Content Sources
+5. Diversify Your Sources

 Another helpful resource for course content is online courses and tutorials that cover similar topics, as they can provide valuable insights and examples to build upon.